- Concrete Tools Home

 A simple 2x4 and a fresno may work fine when it comes to leveling and finishing a small residential slab, like a sidewalk or patio, but to place large driveways and sprawling commercial or industrial slabs, you’ll need equipment with a lot more speed and efficiency.
 For projects of this scale, contractors typically rely on power screeds, not only to improve productivity but also to ensure a smooth, level surface.
 Here’s an overview of your equipment options.

 Vibrating ScreedsVibrating screeds feature a metal screed blade attached to a handle that allows finishers to smooth and level fresh concrete from a standing position.
 A motor produces the vibrating action, reducing the effort required by the operator, who only needs to pull the screed across the surface.
 Screed blade lengths range from 4 to 16 feet, and the blades can be removed and replaced.
-Most vibrating screeds are gasoline powered, but some models, such as Magic Screed from Allen Engineering, are available in a battery-powered version.
+Most vibrating screeds are gasoline powered, but some models are available in a battery-powered version.
 Applications include residential driveways, large patios and other slabs that don’t require extreme flatness.
 Features to look for include quick-change screed blades, variable speed control, ergonomic design and adjustable handles.
 Keep in mind that although a longer screed blade length will cover more surface area in one pass, it will be more cumbersome to maneuver, especially in tight spots.
 Top manufacturers of vibrating screeds include Trade Tool Innovations, Marshalltown, and Northern Industrial Tools.

 Laser ScreedsThese high-tech screeds are ideal for striking off commercial and industrial concrete floors that must meet stringent F-number tolerances (see Understanding F-Number Requirements for Commercial and Industrial Floors).
 The screed head comes in various widths, ranging from 12 to 20 feet, and is mounted on a self-propelled four-wheel drive machine with a telescoping boom that extends up to 20 feet across the slab.
 The screed head is equipped with a plow, auger and vibrator to disperse the fresh concrete, remove excess material to finished grade, and smooth the surface.
 Laser receivers mounted at each end of the screed head receive a signal from a transmitter to automatically strike off the floor to specified flatness levels.
 Top manufacturers of laser screeds include Somero Enterprises, Ligchine International and Allen Engineering.